How To Get Started in Voice Over: A Comprehensive Guide

 Each online casting site operates a little different.
 Some charge annually and then also take a percentage of each job you book.
 Some facilitate every interaction you have with the client.
 Others let you interface with clients directly.
 Some have their own rate cards, others require you to bid on each job.

-As of the time of writing this post, I’m not currently on any pay-to-plays, but I have been on quite a few.
+As of the time of writing this post, I’m on voiceovers.com and have a free profile on voice123.com, but I have been on many in the past (bodalgo.com, thevoicerealm.com, voices dot com).

 WHAT YOU CAN DO: